shesha-io/docs.shesha/docs/fundamentals/configurable-form-lifecycle.md

 ### 2. Data Save
-This section configures to logic of data submission.
+This section configures the logic of data submission.

 #### Submit Type